EuroLinux/eurolinux-open-docs/docs/knowledge-base/eurolinux-capabilities-and-limits.md

 <!-- | POWER  | X | X | TBA  | TBA  | -->

 ## Minimum memory

 These requirements are only for systems supported as VMs or Physical hosts.
 In most cases, it's possible to run a system without complications on less memory.
-The minimum requirements are in place because it might not be possible to support systems with less memory.
+The minimum requirements have been provided below because it might not be possible to support systems with less memory.

 | Architecture | EuroLinux 6  | EuroLinux 7 | EuroLinux 8 | EuroLinux 9 |